Dr-z1/html-Resume/README.md

-# html-Resume
+# HTML-Resume

-Html-Resume : A Webpage Have A Resume

-The Project Was Made During The Time I Were Taking A Course Called:( The Complete 2024 Web Development Bootcamp) on [Udemy]
+**HTML Resume: A Webpage Featuring a Personal Resume**

-(https://www.udemy.com/), Given by Dr. Angela Yu, Developer and Lead Instructor
+**This project was created as part of my learning experience in the course The Complete 2024 Web Development Bootcamp on Udemy, taught by Dr. Angela Yu, Developer and Lead Instructor.**

-In a Section 4 - Multi Page Websites , Stage name : Instructions for Capstone Project 1 - Online Resume
+**It was developed during Section 4 - Multi Page Websites, under the project title Capstone Project 1 - Online Resume.**